awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-transcription-med.md

 + Punctuation and true casing in transcripts\.
 + Supports both dictation and conversation speech types\.

-For more information, see [Establish a Bi\-Directional Connection Using the WebSocket Protocol](websocket-med.md)\.
+For more information, see [Establish a bi\-directional connection using the WebSocket protocol](websocket-med.md)\.